Titanium(III) oxide

 Titanium(III) oxide is the inorganic compound with the formula Ti2O3.
 A black semiconducting solid, it is prepared by reducing titanium dioxide with titanium metal at 1600 °C.

 Ti2O3 adopts the Al2O3 (corundum) structure.
 It is reactive with oxidising agents.
 At around 200 °C, there is a transition from semiconducting to metallic conducting.
 Titanium(III) oxide occurs naturally as the extremely rare mineral in the form of tistarite.
+It is used as a catalyst for several reactions.

 Other titanium(III) oxides include LiTi2O4 and LiTiO2.